Swansea University Complaints Procedure

 In the event that no mutually acceptable solution is reached through the mediation/alternative dispute resolution process, the nominee will process the complaint under the Stage 2 Complaint Procedures after having received from the complainant, by a prescribed deadline, written permission to do so.

-6.2.2 Formal Investigation by Relevant Authority/Professional Service Department
+6.2.2 Formal Investigation by an Investigating Officer

 • The Head of the Professional Services Department concerned, e.g. the Director of Information Services and Systems etc. or if the Head of the Professional Services Department is the subject of the complaint, the Registrar or their nominee;